THINGS TO DO IN Adelaide for free Or on the cheap

 Next up, it was time for some art.
 The Art Gallery of South Australia turned out the be one of our favourite galleries of recent travels.
 The collection, one of the largest in the country, is diverse and arranged to encourage you to view the full spectrum of styles rather than by style or period.

 There are several classic Australian works by the likes of Frederick McCubbin, Tom Roberts, Margaret Preston and Charles Conder alongside works by contemporary pieces by Ben Quilty, Chiharu Shiota and Tracey Emin.
 Entry is free – allow about 45minutes for a quick look around.

 The South Australian Museum

-We only popped in for a very quick look but the Museum of South Australia has a fantastic collection of taxidermy animals on the ground floor.
+We only popped in for a quick look, but the Museum of South Australia has a fantastic collection of taxidermy animals on the ground floor.
 There is also an extensive collection of Australian Aboriginal art and artifacts.